MarcusHSmith/StoryLift/PRD.md

 ## Milestone 13 error states and resilience

 - [ ] Graceful handling of unsupported codecs
-- [ ] Low memory mode that switches to 720 by 1280
 - [ ] Timeout and cancel controls for long renders
 - [ ] Retry pipeline button that reuses decoded frames when possible
 - [ ] Analytics events for failures with anonymous telemetry toggle